 4 steps to creating your own website

-Today setting up your online pad is as easy and as affordable as ever.
-If you follow my own dead easy simple steps you can be up and running easily within 30 minutes for less than £30.
+Setting up your online pad is easier and more affordable than ever.
+Follow these quick and easy steps I’ve put together and you can be up and running within 30 minutes for less than £30.

-I have gone through the steps below with many graduate friends, and they have all benefited from an employer’s raised eyebrows when applying for jobs.
-Most of the sites don’t even have much on them, the domain name or email address alone can be enough to impress.
+I’ve gone through these steps below with many of my graduate friends, and they admit they’ve all benefited from an employer’s raised eyebrows when applying for jobs.
+Most of the sites don’t even have much to show off – just the domain name or email address alone can be enough to impress.

-Aside from actually landing a great job, setting up your own website will be the best thing you have done for a long time.
+Aside from actually landing a great job, setting up your own website could be your biggest achievement since graduation!

 Choosing and registering a domain name

 As you probably know, there are a range of domain name extensions available.
 The most common for the UK are .com and .co.uk.
 It’s your choice which you go for, assuming that the domain name you want is still available.